-Extension.js handles browser-specific setup during development and build, so the same project can produce runtime-correct outputs across Chromium and Gecko targets.
+Extension.js handles browser-specific setup during development and build.
+You produce runtime-correct outputs for Chromium and Gecko (Firefox engine) targets from one project.Documentation Index

-Use one manifest.json, target specific browsers or custom binaries, and enable polyfills when needed for browser.* API compatibility in Chromium-family targets.
+Use one manifest.json and target specific browsers or custom binaries.
+Enable polyfills when you need browser.* API compatibility in Chromium-family targets.

 How it works